Entropy-MCMC: Sampling from Flat Basins with Ease: Entropy-MCMC

 \subsection{From Local Entropy to Flat Posterior}

-While flat basins in the energy landscape have been shown to be of good generalization~\citep{hochreiter1997flat,keskar2017large,bahri2022sharpness}, finding such regions is still challenging due to the highly multi-modal nature of the DNN energy landscape.
-The updating direction of the model typically needs extra force to mitigate the risk of converging to sharp modes~\citep{chaudhari2019entropy,foret2020sharpness}.
+While flat basins in the energy landscape are shown to be of good generalization~\citep{hochreiter1997flat,keskar2017large,bahri2022sharpness}, finding such regions is still challenging due to the highly multi-modal nature of the DNN energy landscape.
+The updating direction of the model typically needs extra force to keep the sampler away from sharp modes~\citep{chaudhari2019entropy,foret2020sharpness}.
 To bias sampling to flat basins, we look into the local entropy (Eq.~\ref{eq:local_entropy}), which can eliminate the sharp modes in the energy landscape~\citep{chaudhari2019entropy}.

 We begin by the original posterior distribution $p(\bm{\theta}|\mathcal{D})\propto\exp(-f(\bm{\theta}))=\exp\{\log{p(\mathcal{D}|\bm{\theta})}+\log{p(\bm{\theta})\}}$, which contains both sharp and flat modes.
 By replacing the original loss function with local entropy, we obtain a smoothed posterior distribution in terms of a new variable $\bm{\theta}_a$: